NCBI-Hackathons/MR_BACOn/ShinyApp/README.md

 [Go to the main README](https://github.com/NCBI-Hackathons/metaboliteassoc/blob/master/README.md)

-# Web interface for BACON OR CATMINT
+# Web interface for MR BACOn

 ## INPUTS
 The user will need to select three inputs from drop-down menus: